icdfa/soc-training-program/Module-4/Labs/Week-13-Lab-Introduction-to-Wazuh.md

 # Week 13 Lab: Introduction to Wazuh

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Install and configure a Wazuh server.
+- Deploy Wazuh agents to Windows and Linux endpoints.
+- Navigate the Wazuh web interface and analyze security events.
+- Understand how Wazuh can be used for endpoint detection and response (EDR).

 ## Objective

 To gain hands-on experience with Wazuh by installing it in your lab, deploying agents to your target machines, and analyzing the alerts.